Best cheap TVs: Seven great value TVs

 - HDR10+ performance doesn’t have the greatest impact

-The TCL 55RC630K Roku TV is only available in the UK, but it’s one of the best cheap TVs we’ve reviewed in the recent years.
+The TCL 55RC630K Roku TV is only available in the UK, but it’s one of the best cheap TVs we’ve reviewed.

-For gamers the TCL 55RC630K only supports ALLM for putting the TV into its game mode mode.
-We measured latency at 11.5ms, which is quick for any telly though not as fast as the Q80D.
+For gamers the TCL 55RC630K only has support for ALLM for putting the TV into its game mode.
+We measured latency at 11.5ms, not as fast as the more expensive Samsung Q80D but still a quick performance for any telly.

-Boasting a QLED screen, the TCL 55RC630K puts in a decent HDR performance (with support for HDR10+ and Dolby Vision) with a peak brightness that we measured at 386 nits on a 10% window.
-That’s far from the best HDR performance you’ll find, but we found the QLED screen presents good-looking colours and accomplished looking skin-tones with HDR content.
+Boasting a QLED screen, the TCL puts in a decent HDR performance for a TV less than £500 with a peak brightness that we measured at 386 nits on a 10% window.
+That’s far from the best HDR performance you’ll find, but with support for HDR10+ and Dolby Vision we found the QLED screen presented good-looking colours and accomplished skin-tones with HDR content.
+If you spend more on a model such as the Samsung Q80D, you’ll get a better contrast and of course a brighter HDR performance.

-If you can spend more, you’ll get a better sense of contrast.
-Upscaling is an improvement over the older 55RP620K with more colour and vibrancy to images, as well as a better sharpness and clarity.
+Upscaling is an improvement over the older 55RP620K with more colour and vibrancy to images, as well as a higher levels of sharpness and clarity.

 The audio system features surprisingly punchy bass, there’s fine levels of detail and clarity, and vocal clarity is good.
 There’s also a Dialogue Enhancer to help boost what people are saying, and we found it worked effectively.